Destinations

 My dad lived here for two years, which provided a great stopover on my way to England!
 Aside from those weekends, we had an awesome family Christmas here in 2010, when we pigged out on amazing Singaporean food and found out (at the top of Marina Bay Sands) that my mom is still afraid of heights.

-The good old U-S-of-A, where I spent the first 23 years of my life.
-There's so many things that I love about the country, but then again, there's so many things that I don't.
+The good old USA, where I spent the first 23 years of my life.
+There’s so many things that I love about the country, but then again, there’s so many things that I don’t.
 I miss it though, and more importantly, I miss the people there.
 Will I go back and live there again?
-Quite possibly...but maybe not in Houston this time!
+Quite possibly…but maybe not in Houston this time.
 Do I have a great time when I visit?
 Absolutely.

 Comments